aarontong95/HangmanAI/README.md

 </pre>

 ## Training
-64 GB ram is need for training.
+64 GB ram is needed for training.
 Otherwise you can lower the value of FRAC in config.py which is the proportion of the train split
 <pre>
 python train.py
 </pre>